omares/set-me-up/README.md

 Through the power of [rcm tags](http://thoughtbot.github.io/rcm/rcup.1.html) set-me-up can favor your version of a file when you provide one.
 This mitigates the need to tinker directly with set-me-up source files.

 [Create your own rcm tag](#creating-a-custom-tag) and then duplicate the directory structure and files you would like to adapt. rcm will combine all files from the given tags in the order you define.
 As example when you would like to modify the brewfile of the essentials module the path should look like `.dotfiles/tag-my/modules/essentials/brewfile`.

+Use the `smu --lsrc` command to show how rcm would manage your dotfiles and to verify your setup.

 * You can add new dotfiles and modules to your tag. rcm symlinks all files if finds.
 * File contents are not merged between tags, your file simply has a higher precedence and will be used instead.